Minimax Optimal Convergence Rates for Estimating Ground Truth from Crowdsourced Labels: Introduction

 Despite the substantial advantages of crowdsourcing in terms of cost and time savings, the collected labels may be very noisy since crowdsourcing workers are often unskillful and even some of them can be spammers.
 To overcome the label quality issue, a requester lets each item be redundantly labeled by several different workers.
 Such a quality control solution immediately gives rise to a fundamental challenge in crowdsourcing: estimating the true labels from noisy but redundant worker labels.
 Assume that there are $m$ items with unknown true labels in $\{0, 1\}.$ Denote by $y^*_j$ the true label of the $j$-th item.
 These items are independently labeled by $n$ workers.
 Denote all the worker labels by an $n\times m$ matrix $X$ in which the $(i,j)$-th element represents the label that the $i$-th worker assigns to the $j$-th item.
 Then, our task is to accurately estimate all the unknown $y^*_j$ using the observed $X$.

 A classical method for estimating the truth labels from the noisy crowdsourced labels is devised by Dawid and Skene \cite{DawSke79}.
 In its simplified form, each worker is assumed to have a number $p_i^*\in [0, 1]$ to characterize her intrinsic labeling ability: for any given item, with probability $p_i^*, $ the label from the $i$-th worker is correct, and with probability of $1 - p_i^*$, the label from the $i$-th worker is wrong.
 Workers' abilities can be estimated by maximizing the marginal likelihood, and an estimate of the true labels follows by plugging the estimate of workers' abilities into Bayes's rule.
-Moreover, by regarding the true labels as latent variables, this two-stage estimation can be approximated through the Expectation-Maximization (EM) algorithm \citep{DemLaiRub77}.
+Moreover, by regarding the true labels as latent variables, this two-stage estimation can be iteratively solved through the Expectation-Maximization (EM) algorithm \citep{DemLaiRub77}.
 Both E-step and M-step have simple closed-form solutions.

 While Dawid-Skene estimator and its numerous variants have been widely used in practice \citep{PaFaBu95, SnoCon08, RayYuZha10, LiuPenIhl12,zhoplaby12, CheLinZho13}, it is surprising that there is no theoretical analysis on its statistical property.
-In this paper, we address this issue mainly from three aspects: (1) establishing the convergence rates of the global optimizers of Dawid-Skene estimator; (2) analyzing the statistical behaviors of the EM algorithm; (3) establishing the minimax lower bounds of the problem.
+In this paper, we address this issue mainly from two aspects: (1) analyzing the convergence rates of the EM algorithm; (2) establishing the minimax lower bounds of the problem.

-Our theoretical analysis shows that the error rate of the global optimizer is exponentially small and we identify a new exponent which consists of two critical quantities characterizing the collective wisdom of the crowd.
+Our theoretical analysis shows that the error rate of the Dawid-Skene estimator is exponentially small and we identify a new exponent which consists of two critical quantities characterizing the collective wisdom of the crowd.
 We show that the exponent cannot be improved in a minimax sense by providing a lower bound argument for each of the two quantities.
-Moreover, a projected EM algorithm is proposed to solve the computational issue.
-We show that as long as the algorithm is properly initialized, it achieves the statistical error bound with nearly the same exponent as the global optimizer.
-A novel initialization procedure is proposed for the projected EM algorithm.
-Interestingly, the classical EM is shown to have the same solution with the projected EM with high probability when the workers' abilities are bounded.
-This resolves the conundrum of why EM performs well in practice in the Dawid-Skene model.

 As a byproduct of the theoretical study of label estimator, we show that Dawid-Skene estimator also provides an accurate estimator of the workers' abilities.
 Non-asymptotic bounds are derived for estimation error in both average and maximum losses.
 We also derive the exact asymptotic distribution of the estimator for any finite subset of workers.
 Finally, a high-dimensional central limit theorem is derived for the joint distribution of all workers.